DataDog/hiring-engineers/answers.md

      1. When I first ran dd-trace-run, I received the following error:

        ```
         you must specify an API Key, either via a configuration file or the DD_API_KEY env var
        ```

-       At first, I believed the issue was that the trace-agent could not find access to the api key so I changed the `datadog.yaml` file from `api_key: 4f03487948708ff3a0d41e3c69bd5b9a` to `DD_API_KEY`.
+     Initially, I believe the issue was that the trace-agent could not find access to the api key so I changed the `datadog.yaml` file from `api_key: 4f03487948708ff3a0d41e3c69bd5b9a` to `DD_API_KEY`.
 This did not resolve the error.
      2. Next, I decided to give the Development configuration a try.
 I installed Go, then downloaded the latest source by running: `go get -u github.com/DataDog/datadog-trace-agent/...`.
 Then, I added a $GOPATH/bin to my bash_profile.
 Finally, I entered the following code into my terminal.

      ```